 Small Kitchen Island DesignsGenerally speaking, it’s tough to get an island into a 3m x 2m kitchen.
 Many factors—such as wall configurations, door and window openings and plumbing details—help determine whether you can fit an island into your design.
 You may have to make sacrifices in other areas to achieve what you want.
 Your living/dining space may get smaller.
 It may cost more, because you have to move walls etc. So consider your space carefully before deciding on an island design.
 These kitchens utilise small mobile island designs, with the option to move the island easily if it gets in the way.

 This small kitchen island is on cannisters.
 The kitchen itself is small, having the island on wheels gives the user flexibility in the space.
 It can be used as a preparation zone, and pushed away when the space needs to be opened up.

-This kitchen island is a converted dresser.
-The dresser has been put on wheels, given a marble top, and has hooks placed for hanging utensils.
+This kitchen island is a converted piece of industrial furniture.
+The dresser has been put on wheels and has been given a timber top.
 This is a cost effective and funky approach to design and can be easily made and designed by you.